shai-baranes/Slot_Machine/README.md

-## additional clarifcations by Perplexity:
+## Additional clarifcations by Perplexity:

 ### 1)
 > **"if isinstance(ValueError, type) and issubclass(expected, Exception)"**: